 For example, why be an ‘accountant’ when you could be an ‘accountant helping big earners with tax avoidance schemes’.
 Seriously though, why be an accountant?

-I think I’ve made it pretty clear, writing shit-hot words is SEO copywriting, that also includes:
+I think I’ve made it pretty clear, writing shit-hot words is SEO copywriting and content writing but that also includes:

 - Understanding why you create content